braindef/word-stats/readme.txt

 = How accurate are the calculations of the readability indexes? =

-Word Stats uses simple algorythms.
-For fairly ordinary English texts they will closely match human counting; for example, the algorythm for Coleman-Liau produces the same result for the example piece in the Wikipedia article.
+Word Stats uses simple algorithms.
+For fairly ordinary English texts they will closely match human counting; for example, the algorithm for Coleman-Liau produces the same result for the example piece in the Wikipedia article.
 The margin of error will be greater for short pieces with dashes and apostrophes or in other languages, but they should be still good indicators.

 = Do the readability indexes really reflect how easy is the text? =